Jíbaro (Puerto Rico)

 Jíbaro is a word used in Puerto Rico to refer to the countryside people who farm the land in a traditional way.
 The jíbaro is a self-subsistence farmer, and an iconic reflection of the Puerto Rican people.
-Traditional jíbaros were also farmer-salesmen who would grow enough crops to sell in the towns near their farms to purchase the bare necessities for their families, such as clothing.
+Traditional jíbaros were also farmer-salesmen who would grow enough crops to sell in the towns near their farms to purchase the necessities for their families, such as clothing.

 In contemporary times, both white-collar and blue-collar Puerto Ricans are identifying themselves as jíbaros in a proud connection with their Puerto Rican history and culture in general.